Scottish Clans and Castles - 10 day tour

 10 day / 9 night

-Discover Scotland’s colourful past on this enchanting tour.
-Visit no less than five of the country’s greatest castles - Brodie, Doune, Dunvegan, Eilean Donan and mighty Stirling and see the iconic battlefield site at Culloden Moor.
-Visit several locations used in the filming of the hit TV series Outlander including the real Castle Leoch and Cranesmuir.
-Explore the stunning beauty of the Isle of Skye and enjoy a scenic train trip on the famed West Highland Railway Line.
+Discover Scotland’s colourful past on this fascinating tour.
+Visit no less than six of the country’s greatest castles - Fyvie, Dunvegan, Edinburgh, Eilean Donan, Glamis and mighty Stirling.
+See the iconic battlefield site at Culloden Moor, explore the stunning beauty of the Isle of Skye and enjoy a scenic cruise on the mysterious waters of Loch Ness.
 All this is just a flavour of what awaits you on this marvellous tour.

 Sheep-dog Demonstration - marvel at the teamwork between shepherd and their dogs at a working sheep farm

-Edinburgh - tour the Georgian “New Town” and drive along the famous Royal Mile to visit stately Holyrood Palace
+Edinburgh - tour the Georgian “New Town” and drive along the famous Royal Mile to visit the stately Palace of Holyroodhouse

 Movie locations - Harry Potter, Captain America: The First Avenger and The Angels’ Share